 A living encyclopedia of equines

-This encyclopedia is a handcrafted, evolving project designed to illustrate and share the breeds of horses, donkeys, and zebras from around the world.
+This encyclopedia is a handcrafted, evolving project designed to illustrate and share the breeds of horses, donkeys from around the world.

 Two horses in a sunny field